OpenKH/OpenKh/docs/kh2/file/type/msn.md

 ## Animation loader

-A mission file can contain between 0 and multiple animation loaders.
+A mission file can contain between 0 and multiple Event files.
 Their names are usually `0a`, `1a`.

-Its purpose is currently unknonw.
+Its purpose seems to be defining how the camera should move before the battle starts.

 ## Sequences